About

 • Ages: 5–18 years old

-The Zones is described as an after-school and summer youth enrichment program that offers a high-impact curriculum and state-of-the-art creative outlets during non-school hours across five areas: academics, athletics, creative arts, health and wellness, and life skills and workforce readiness.
-Programs are stated to promote social-emotional learning, problem-solving, and effective communication, and youth with an Individualized Education Program (IEP) are welcome to participate, with reasonable accommodations made when possible within the program structure and staff-to-youth ratio.
-Staff are trained to supervise youth and maintain a welcoming, structured environment within a 1 to 20 staff-to-youth ratio, and staff are CPR certified and trained in first aid.
+The Zones is organized into five zones of enrichment that include academics, athletics, creative arts, health and wellness, and life skills and workforce readiness.
+It offers homework help and one-on-one academic tutoring through the ZIP (Zone In Program) with accredited volunteers.
+The program welcomes youth with an Individualized Education Program (IEP) and makes reasonable accommodations, when possible, within the program structure and staff-to-youth ratio.
+Staff are trained to supervise youth and maintain a structured environment within a 1 to 20 staff-to-youth ratio, and staff are CPR certified and trained in first aid.
 The program accepts subsidies such as ELO-P, Sonoma Works, and 4Cs, and offers scholarships based on fundraising events.
+It also offers classes and camps outside of regular daily programming that are available to both current members and youth who want to enroll in a specific class only.

-The organization behind The Zones reports a history that began in 1949 as The Santa Rosa Boys Club, a 100% community-funded nonprofit, and notes that after 74 years it adopted a new look and name with an updated, inclusive mission and a focus on high-engagement after-school and summer programming.
-Its mission statement is to inspire and engage youth through community-based educational and social enrichment programs in a purpose-driven, positive environment, to inspire and engage through social, educational, and recreational activities that empower youth to have a positive impact on their community, and to meet each child’s needs and foster their unique talents to make them college and/or career ready.
-The organization states that it provides adaptable, inclusive programs and services that match community needs and that it led local efforts to support families in need during the Tubbs Fire and the COVID-19 pandemic.
-A youth participant, Kaycie, age 10, states, “The coding program is really cool.
+The Zones traces its history to 1949, when it was founded as The Santa Rosa Boys Club, and after 74 years, in 2023, it adopted a new look and name that reflect an updated, inclusive mission and an emphasis on high-engagement after-school and summer programming across its five zones of enrichment.
+Its mission is to inspire and engage youth through community-based educational and social enrichment programs in a purpose-driven, positive environment.
+The organization is a 100% community funded non-profit at its founding and has led local efforts to support families in need during the Tubbs Fire and COVID-19 Pandemic, while providing adaptable, inclusive programs and services that match community needs.
+A youth participant described one aspect of the program by saying, “The coding program is really cool.
 I thought it would be hard to make my own game, but I've learned how.”

 • Ages: 5–18 years old

-The Zones is described as an after-school and summer youth enrichment program that offers a high-impact curriculum and state-of-the-art creative outlets during non-school hours across five areas: academics, athletics, creative arts, health and wellness, and life skills and workforce readiness.
-Programs are stated to promote social-emotional learning, problem-solving, and effective communication, and youth with an Individualized Education Program (IEP) are welcome to participate, with reasonable accommodations made when possible within the program structure and staff-to-youth ratio.
-Staff are trained to supervise youth and maintain a welcoming, structured environment within a 1 to 20 staff-to-youth ratio, and staff are CPR certified and trained in first aid.
+The Zones is organized into five zones of enrichment that include academics, athletics, creative arts, health and wellness, and life skills and workforce readiness.
+It offers homework help and one-on-one academic tutoring through the ZIP (Zone In Program) with accredited volunteers.
+The program welcomes youth with an Individualized Education Program (IEP) and makes reasonable accommodations, when possible, within the program structure and staff-to-youth ratio.
+Staff are trained to supervise youth and maintain a structured environment within a 1 to 20 staff-to-youth ratio, and staff are CPR certified and trained in first aid.
 The program accepts subsidies such as ELO-P, Sonoma Works, and 4Cs, and offers scholarships based on fundraising events.
+It also offers classes and camps outside of regular daily programming that are available to both current members and youth who want to enroll in a specific class only.

-The organization behind The Zones reports a history that began in 1949 as The Santa Rosa Boys Club, a 100% community-funded nonprofit, and notes that after 74 years it adopted a new look and name with an updated, inclusive mission and a focus on high-engagement after-school and summer programming.
-Its mission statement is to inspire and engage youth through community-based educational and social enrichment programs in a purpose-driven, positive environment, to inspire and engage through social, educational, and recreational activities that empower youth to have a positive impact on their community, and to meet each child’s needs and foster their unique talents to make them college and/or career ready.
-The organization states that it provides adaptable, inclusive programs and services that match community needs and that it led local efforts to support families in need during the Tubbs Fire and the COVID-19 pandemic.
-A youth participant, Kaycie, age 10, states, “The coding program is really cool.
+The Zones traces its history to 1949, when it was founded as The Santa Rosa Boys Club, and after 74 years, in 2023, it adopted a new look and name that reflect an updated, inclusive mission and an emphasis on high-engagement after-school and summer programming across its five zones of enrichment.
+Its mission is to inspire and engage youth through community-based educational and social enrichment programs in a purpose-driven, positive environment.
+The organization is a 100% community funded non-profit at its founding and has led local efforts to support families in need during the Tubbs Fire and COVID-19 Pandemic, while providing adaptable, inclusive programs and services that match community needs.
+A youth participant described one aspect of the program by saying, “The coding program is really cool.
 I thought it would be hard to make my own game, but I've learned how.”

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.